sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Bind the table name to our API
+      // Bind the SNS topic name to our API
       bind: [topic],
     },
   },